berlinelucien/Name-FoodFav/README.md

 # Overview

-This is the samples library corresponding to the [TNT Curriculum](https://github.com/microsoft/TNT_Curriculum).
+These samples correspond to the [TNT Curriculum](https://github.com/tnt-summer-academy/Curriculum).

 # Contributing